challauday369/Linux-Kernel-Mentorship-Spring-2026/index.md

 ---

-## Advice for Future LFX Applicants
+## Advice for Future Linux Kernel Mentorship Applicants

-If you're thinking about applying for an LFX Mentorship, here are a few things I wish I had known earlier:
+If you're thinking about applying for an Linux Kernel Mentorship, here are a few things I wish I had known earlier:

 * Don't wait until you feel "qualified."
 Learning is the purpose of the program.
 * Read existing code before writing new code.